Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 I'm new to the module development scene, but I'm not new to building quality software.
 And I know the best way to prove that isn't with hype.
 It's with results.

-So I built **RagNarok's Lobby** — a comprehensive maintenance mode system for Foundry VTT.
+So I built **RNK Lobby** â€” a comprehensive maintenance mode system for Foundry VTT.
 And I'm giving it away free.

 **Here's what that tells you about me:**